National Interest Waiver Analysis

 • Independent contribution: Independent research enables continued advancement of this nationally important domain across multiple sectors without dependency on a single employer's narrower scope.

 Broader National Benefit: This research addresses urgent public benefit and public safety needs that no single employer could reasonably sponsor.
 The work spans defense (DoDD 3000.09 autonomous weapons), automotive safety (NHTSA data on 1,429 AV incidents 2021-2025), maritime security, and critical infrastructure protection simultaneously.
 As independent research crossing multiple sectors, the work is intrinsically cross-employer in scope.
-Independent, cross-domain research enables the continued development of safety-critical governance infrastructure that benefits the American public across all four domains.
+Independent, cross-domain research enables the continued development of safety-critical governance infrastructure that benefits the American public across all ten domains.

 Research Programs